-Maintaining and improving habitat for hummingbirds in the United States land manager's guides for maintaining and improving hummingbird habitat.
+Maintaining and Improving Habitat for Humming in the United States

+The Pollinator Partnership teamed up with the U.S. Forest Service to develop regional land manager's guides for maintaining and improving hummingbird habitat.
 The guides provide general information and native plant lists for 6 regions of the western U.S., as well as the eastern U.S. While the guides were intended for use by restoration managers, the concepts and planting recommendations apply to anyone who wishes to improve habitat for hummingbirds.
 Visit www. pollinator.org/hummingbirds to download your regional land management guide.